DUI Lawyers in Clifton, NJ

 What Happens After You're Arrested for a DUI in New Jersey?

 Most people feel anxious and frightened after getting arrested for DWI because they are uncertain about what comes next.
-It almost feels like you're about to hike the tallest mountain near Clifton, NJ without the proper climbing gear.
+It almost feels like you're about to hike VanderhoefWestervelt House near Clifton, NJ without the proper climbing gear.
 That's why it's so important to understand what to anticipate following a DUI arrest - so you can prepare yourself.
 The initial step in the legal process is the arraignment, which is a court session that occurs soon after your DUI arrest.
 At this session, the judge will outline the charges that have been brought against you and give you a summary of the penalties you might face.
 A significant number of traffic cases are settled with plea agreements, but prosecutors are prohibited from providing these arrangements in DUI cases.

 That means you have two options: You can plead guilty and face the full penalties of a DUI conviction, or you can plead not guilty and continue to fight for your rights.
 There is a chance that your charges could be dropped before the trial, but this usually occurs only if there are significant weaknesses in the prosecution's evidence.
 The judge in your case will decide the outcome after both parties have presented their evidence.
 Instead of going through this complicated legal process by yourself, call a New Jersey DUI lawyer like Edward G. Appel.
 It could mean the difference between years of hardship and a clean record.